BramVanroy/CommonCrawl-CreativeCommons/README.md

 - language_script: the script of the language as detected by `glotlid`
 - language: the language, as detected by `glotlid`
 - language_score: the language identification confidence score
-- found_in_fw: whether this sample was found in FineWeb-2 based on the.
-Crawls that are more recent than FW2 (everything after 2024-18) are marked as None.
-English crawl is also marked as None!
+- found_in_fw: whether this sample was found in FineWeb(-2).
+For non-English, crawls that are more recent than FW2 (everything after 2024-18) is marked as None.
+For English, crawls that are more recent than FW v1.3 is marked as None (after 2024-51).

 ## Installation